sozalpasan1/scoobydoogame/README.md

 # YOURE DONE?
 OK COOL

-After your done in the editor, you can just close the tab.
+After you're done in the editor, you can just close the tab.
 PlayCanvas saves everything automatically

-Now that your done editing for the day, its time to commit this puppy.
+Now that you're done editing for the day, it's time to commit this puppy.

 # THIS PART A LIL COMPLEX, SO PAY ATTENTION